QUICK SUMMARY:

 They are an effective way to drive qualified traffic to your client’s business who are already searching for their products or services–specifically by keyword.

 Put all your clients’ Google Ads metrics under one roof.
-Try this exact Google Ads dashboard, free for 14 days!
+Try the Google Ads dashboard, free for 14 days!

 Google doesn’t share its search volume data, but it’s estimated that Google processes approximately 5.6 billion searches per day with the average person conducting between three and four searches each day.